-The term 'Swap' is included in the Banking edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Swap' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A Swap refers to a particular derivative contract.
 They allow for two opposite parties to exchange certain types of financial instruments as the name quite literally implies.
 While in theory the instruments involved in such an exchange could be practically anything, in reality the majority of them prove to deal with cash flows on a principal amount with which the two entities concur.